 In the aftermath of the 2010 earthquake, Jerusalem, Haiti emerged as a temporary tent community for those left homeless.
-Situated in the desert, many were relocated by the government, while others sought promise of land to call their own.
-However, the new community lacked essential services, clean water or food.
+Situated in a vacant desert, many were relocated by the government or lured by the promise of claimable land.

 The 2010 earthquake in Haiti left behind an estimated 1 million orphans among its survivors.
 These children have either taken to the streets or have been warehoused in makeshift orphanages, where they receive minimal sustenance, occasional medical care, and limited access to any significant education.